Frequently asked questions

 Who signs the Contract of Sale first?

-What are chattels, fittings and fixtures?
+What are chattels, fixtures and fittings?

 Chattels are usually goods that are not fixed to the land or property by anything other than their own weight.
-These might be things like furniture and small appliances that belong to a current property owner.
+These might be things like furniture and appliances that belong to a current property owner.

 If you are selling property, we recommend you maintain home insurance right up until the time of settlement.